ropensci/excluder/README.md

   exclude_resolution() %>%
   exclude_ip() %>%
   exclude_location()
-#> 2 out of 100 rows were collected as previews.
-It is highly recommended to exclude these rows before further checking.
-#> 2 out of 100 duplicate rows were excluded, leaving 98 rows.
+#> ℹ 2 out of 100 preview rows were excluded, leaving 98 rows.
-#> 6 out of 98 rows did not complete the study.
-#> 6 out of 98 duplicate rows were excluded, leaving 92 rows.
+#> ℹ 6 out of 98 rows with incomplete progress were excluded, leaving 92 rows.
-#> 6 out of 92 rows have duplicate IP addresses.
-#> 0 NAs were found in location.
-#> 9 out of 91 rows have duplicate locations.
-#> 9 out of 92 duplicate rows were excluded, leaving 83 rows.
+#> ℹ 9 out of 92 duplicate rows were excluded, leaving 83 rows.
-#> 2 out of 83 rows took less time than the minimum duration of 100 seconds.
-#> 2 out of 83 duplicate rows were excluded, leaving 81 rows.
+#> ℹ 2 out of 83 rows of short and/or long duration were excluded, leaving 81 rows.
-#> 4 out of 81 rows have screen resolution width less than 1000 or height less than 0.
-#> 4 out of 81 duplicate rows were excluded, leaving 77 rows.
+#> ℹ 4 out of 81 rows with unacceptable screen resolution were excluded, leaving 77 rows.
-#> 2 out of 77 rows have IP addresses outside of US.
-#> 2 out of 77 duplicate rows were excluded, leaving 75 rows.
+#> ℹ 2 out of 77 rows with IP addresses outside of the specified country were excluded, leaving 75 rows.
-#> 1 out of 75 rows had no information on location.
-#> 3 out of 75 rows were located outside of the US.
-#> 4 out of 75 duplicate rows were excluded, leaving 71 rows.
+#> ℹ 4 out of 75 rows outside of the US were excluded, leaving 71 rows.
 ```

 ## Citing this package